 Identifying patients likely to benefit from immunotherapy, which is treatment that stimulates the body’s immune system to attack and kill cancer cells, is a powerful tool in the fight against this disease.

-“I think this new mismatch repair test will remain important for the foreseeable future as we continue to learn more about immunotherapy,” says Dr. Eric Walk, a Chief Medical and Scientific Officer at Roche Diagnostics.
+“I think this new mismatch repair test will remain important for the foreseeable future as we continue to learn more about immunotherapy,” says Dr. Eric Walk, a former Chief Medical and Scientific Officer at Roche Diagnostics.

 “Immunotherapy in oncology has already caused a revolution in how we treat cancer, but I think the revolution has only just begun,” Eric adds.
 Roche is partnering with global pharmaceutical companies to explore combinations of treatments and combinations of biomarkers - including MMR - with the goal of increasing survival for patients.